howardisaacson/Intro-to-Astro2023/Week2_packages_plotting/README.md

 Refer to our [paper reading guide](https://github.com/howardisaacson/Intro-to-Astro-2020/blob/master/Week1_Intro_unix_python/how_to_read_scientific_papers.md) while reading this paper!

-Post 2-3 questions you have about this paper on our class [Piazza](https://piazza.com/intro_to_astro/summer2022/intro2astro2022) page.
+Post 2-3 questions you have about this paper on Piazza.
 In addition, please answer at least one of your classmates' questions.
 You can do this anonymously if you'd like!

 ### II Respond to Discussion Question 2 in "Discussion Questions" above